I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

 Realizing that help would not come unless someone went for it, Austin made a decision no child should ever have to make.
 He would swim to shore alone.

-The distance was staggering—nearly 2.5 miles (4 kilometers) of open ocean filled with rough waves, cold water, and complete uncertainty.
+The distance was crazy, nearly 2.5 miles (4 kilometers) of open ocean filled with rough waves, cold water, and complete insanity.
 For most adults, such a swim would be nearly impossible.
 For a thirteen-year-old boy, it seemed unthinkable.
-Yet Austin slipped into the water with one purpose in his heart: **get help and save his family**.
+Yet Austin slipped into the water with one purpose in his heart: "get help and save his family."

 Minute after minute, the swim stretched on.
 The shoreline must have looked impossibly far away.
 The waves didn’t ease.
 His muscles burned.
 Exhaustion pressed in.
 Every stroke required strength he didn’t know he had.
 Still, he kept moving forward.